rehierl/abstract-properties/07-x-properties/10-1-order-theory/1-3-prefix-suffix-order.md

 ## remarks

 * (a < b), (down -> up) := "a" is down, "b" is up
+* arrows always point upwards to subsequent items

+Note that the definitions will be clarified when examining variations of setups.
+In essence, these definitions must be seen as structural definitions.
+That is, not related to the elements themselves.

 Note that, even though the description as "a prefix/suffix order" is based upon the prefixes/suffixes of strings/sequences, the elements in that order are in principle not required to be actual sequences/strings.

 Note that the rooted path of a node can be seen as a prefix of the corresponding tree.
-However, that point of view does not cover the definition based on the removal of one suffix only.
+However, that (extended) point of view does not cover the definition based on the removal of one suffix only.
 That is, one will in general have to remove several suffixes (i.e. induced subtrees) from a tree in order to end up with the rooted path of a node.